Categories

 The Trap II

 The Trap II is an image of life experiences, a time of discovery.
-Although, at times painful it reflects a good time now.
-Out of bad situations good comes out.
+Although, at times, painful, it reflects a good time now.
+Out of bad situations, good comes out.
 In the trap, the bamboo wall separates two individuals by their emotions.
 The end of innocence is a distinct separation.
-Indeed, for sure, our instincts prove that our mind is advising us that it was time to leave.
-Easy to say difficult to move on.
+Our instincts prove that our mind advises us that it is time to leave.
+Easy to say, difficult to move on.
 Adversity turns us into our worst enemy.
-All along it glooms over us and makes us feel moving nowhere.
-But as years pass, we heal emotionally strongly, embracing our reality.
+It glooms over us and makes us feel like we are moving nowhere.
+But as years pass, we heal emotionally firmly, embracing our reality.
 Going back to those times is rewarding.
 Our souls become a shield where nothing is left of that fragile person we were.

-The place is in Ecuador where I grew up going every summertime vacation.
-Is close to the Ocean and not exactly a place where you can swim.
-In short, it is a fisher town, where the air is still not contaminated by industry and is suitable to enjoy.
+The place is in Ecuador, where I grew up, and I go there every summertime vacation.
+It is close to the Ocean, but it is not exactly a place where you can swim.
+In short, the air is still not contaminated by industry and is suitable for enjoying.

 “The Trap II” Size 50″ x 35″ Oil on Canvas 1987